AnteDujic/Fundamentals-of-Data-Analysis/README.md

 ![](https://github.com/AnteDujic/Fundamentals-of-Data-Analysis/blob/main/plots/count_courses.png)

-This plot shows the number of listed courses with points in Round 1 and Round 2, but also the EOS and MID, for each year.
+The plot above shows the number of listed courses with points in Round 1 and Round 2, but also the EOS and MID, for each year.
 The hatched part of the bars show the number of courses in the total that had extra conditions other then just the points.
+Below is breakdown of those courses (NOTE: Courses can have multiple conditions.)

 | | R1 2019| R1 2020 | R1 2021 | R2 2019 | R2 2020 | R2 2021|
 | :-: | :-: | :-: | :-: | :-: | :-: |:-: |